-The instructions/criteria for each funding priority are provided below, and funding priority requests and justification narratives/data must be uploaded and labeled as Attachment 6.
+The instructions/criteria for each funding priority are provided below, and funding priority requests and justification narratives/data must be uploaded and labeled as Attachment6.
 Funding priorities are approved or denied by HRSA staff.
-Failure to clearly request or provide the requested information, documentation, or sufficient detail may result in denying your request.
+Failure to clearly request or provide the requested information, documentation, or sufficient detail may result in the denial of your request.
 Some funding priorities include important definitions (see section I.2 Background for definitions).